Siddu24294/Webapp-using-next.js/README.md

 #########################################
 #   NOTE  : the commits are messed up.  #
 #########################################
+use:

+  * npm run dev *

+to run the project

 This is a web app that will help u on your travell by keeping a ract of your flight bookings , accommodation and tourage.
 This was my 1st time building a web app.